ijemmao/task_bot/README.md

 ## Developer Environments and Editors:
 - Atom  (http://atom.io)  I personally like this better as a text/code editor than Sublime (http://www.sublimetext.com/) but both are really nice
 - IntelliJ  (http://www.jetbrains.com/idea/download/)  Best developer environment out there, supports Java/Javascript/Node/Ruby/Rails/Python/Less/SASS.
-We have a free license -- email tim@dali for an invite.
+We have a free license: https://account.jetbrains.com/a/39n0fyi9
-- Fenix  (http://fenixwebserver.com)  Simple little webserver app to run multiple local static file/js testing http servers.
-- MAMP  (http://www.mamp.info/en/)  Mysql/Apache/PHP for OSX for say running Wordpress.
-(We’re trying to move away from Wordpress in general but sometimes its the best solution.)
+- MAMP  (http://www.mamp.info/en/)  Mysql/Apache/PHP for OSX for say running Wordpress.  (wordpress is the worst -- use ghostjs instead: http://ghost.org/download)

 ## Frameworks and Services:
-- Parse  (http://www.parse.com) backend as a service with SDK’s for javascript/node/iOS/etc.  Very convenient and fast for rapid prototyping.
-Just build the frontend and let Parse do the backend for you.
-The javascript parse sdk is built on top of Backbone.js so you have a great frontend framework built-in.
+- Parse  (http://www.parse.com) backend as a service with SDK’s for javascript/node/iOS/etc. Note: Parse has been opensourced and is in a period of transition.
+For old projects it is safe to continue using and can be migrated to self-hosting.
+For new projects check out http://firebase.com instead.

 ## Starter Projects:
+*this section is currently out of date*

 - Parse/Backbone/Express starter project: https://github.com/dali-lab/ParseStarterApp
 the stack for this is: Parse/Backbone, Express, Facebook, jQuery, Bootstrap